Faber polynomials in a deltoid region and power iteration momentum methods: Proof of main results

 \subsection{Proof of Theorem \ref{polynomialapproxcomplex}}

 Our proof strategy is motivated by the proof of Theorem \ref{chebxnfast} due to Sachdeva and Vishnoi \cite{sachdeva2014faster}.
-We construct a Markov random walk $Y_n$ that is a martingale and satisfies $\mathbb{E}[P_{Y_k}(z)] = z^k$, and then use a concentration argument to establish the result
+We construct a Markov random walk $Y_n$ that is a martingale and satisfies $\mathbb{E}[P_{Y_k}(z)] = z^k$, and then use a concentration argument to establish the result.
+For context on our proof strategy, we refer the reader to \cite[Pages 21--22]{sachdeva2014faster}.

 \begin{proof}[Proof of Theorem \ref{polynomialapproxcomplex}] We define a Markov chain $\{Y_k\}_{k=0}^\infty$ on $\mathbb{Z}$, which starts at $Y_0 = 0$ and, for $k \ge 1$, and has transition probabilities $p_{j|i} := \mathbb{P}(Y_k = j | Y_{k-1} =i)$ given by